 Nothing really happened in the next hour and the consultant came in to tell me I would need to have an emergency caesarean.

-Lily Rose was born at 14:13 and is absolutely perfect – without doubt the most adorable baby ever 🙂
+Lily Rose was born at 14:13 and was absolutely perfect.

 I like to consider myself an expert on pain relief during labour now as I have had gas and air, tens machine, water birthing pool, epidural, and a c section all in one!
-I hope you enjoyed reading about my C Section experience.
+I recovered from the C Section well, within 1 week I was going out for little walks and off all pain medication.
+The only struggle that I had beyond the first week was getting in and out of bed; I remember using my feet against the wall to push myself out of bed for quite some time.